mrowles/builddir/README.md

 builddir
 ========

-Build ASCII directory trees with ease
+Build and export ASCII directory trees with ease